chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_data_bag_item_add.rst

 #.
 Click the **Source** tab in the JSON editor to edit the data bag item directly, or use the tree view on the left and the **Editor** tab to add and edit keys and values.
 Further directions on these two methods are below.
 You should not delete the "id" key as this contains the name of the data bag item.

-Note: You need create permissions on the parent data bag in order to create a new item within it.